Suppi1996/Comprehensive-Data-Cleaning-and-Analysis-of-Layoff-Trends/README.md

 INSERT INTO layoffs_staging
 SELECT * FROM layoffs;

---creating another staging table to delete duplicate records
+###creating another staging table to delete duplicate records

 USE [W_LAYOFFS]
 GO